zaboople/essay/Software/GitForAveragePeople.md

 ## The Joy of Squashing

 Let's say production just broke.
 Your first question is, "What changed?"
 Good question, so you look in the commit history, and unbeknownst to you, the actual change is in there with a helpful commit message, but it's timestamped as 2 weeks ago.
 Well, that can't be it then, can it?
 This broke today, not two weeks ago.
-No, actually, when you merge, you merge _histories_, so what was merged today *looks* like it changed two weeks ago.
+No, actually, when you merge, you merge _histories_, so what was merged today *looks* like it changed days or even weeks ago, depending on when it changed in the source branch.
 What?
 Huh?
 Yep.

 Worse yet, the change may have happened across several commits as someone try-try-tried again, and those commits are interspersed with the histories of _other_ people's work that was happening in _other_ branches that were merged into master at various _other_ times.
 Wait, come again?
 What?
 Ugh.